Low-Key Photography: How To Shoot Shadow Photography With Inexpensive Gear

 That quote is often attributed to Ansel Adams.
 It’s definitely the way I approach photography.
 As I’m composing the shot, I’m thinking about the end result.
 Photography is inherently an abstract art.
 Your eye is different than others’ eyes.
 Your lens will abstract the image.
 Your camera technology will abstract the image.
 Even if you’re shooting with film, there's a huge abstraction.
 In my book, there’s no issue with further abstraction through Photoshop.
 It’s a chance to use our imagination.

 Here’s the exact speedlight I own.
+It’s generic enough to work with any camera.
 (Click here to see it on Amazon.)

-At only $50, it has the power and durability to work anywhere.
+At only $50, it has the power and durability to work anywhere, including outside with bright natural light.
 It’s a powerful blast of light that recharges quite fast on four AA batteries.
 You can plug this directly into your camera’s hot shoe, but it’s much more interesting to put this somewhere around your subject.
 I like to mount mine on a light stand.
 Sometimes I’ll set up two of these at different powers to create some interesting shadows.
 For example, this shot in which the two separate speedlights (wrapped with gels) created a soft blue and a harsh red: